 We intervene early to prevent children's behaviour escalating.
-We endeavor to use a range of strategies appropriate for the child's emotional state and stage of development.
-Initially it will involve acknowledging a feeling and naming the emotion.
-Further strategies may include using a safe space in the classroom or school, using timers or time out, verbal reminders about expected behaviour, visiting an adult, requesting advice from a colleague or Norfolk steps.
+We recognise that for some children with escalating behaviours this may relate to attachment, trauma or adverse childhood experiences.
+We endeavour to therefore use a range of strategies appropriate for the child's emotional state and stage of development.
+This includes an understanding of what attachment is, how it affects behaviour and how a child can be supported.
+Initially it will involveacknowledging a feeling and naming the emotion.
+Further strategies may include using a safe space in the classroom or school, using timers or time out, verbal reminders about expected behaviour, visiting an adult, support with transitions, requesting advice from a colleague or Norfolk Steps.